mlibrary/design-system-old/packages/docs/index.md

 eleventyNavigation:
   key: Getting started
   order: 0
+description: The University of Michigan Library Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.
 ---

 # Getting started

-The University of Michigan Library Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.
+{{ description }}

 The Design System is divided into versioned front-end packages.
 This means the [Design System team](/support) can maintain those packages independently from the website that uses them.